starkware-libs/cairo-docs/src/starkware/cairo/docs/how_cairo_works/consts.rst

 respectively.
 Tuples are constructed from local variables and the assert statement ultimately is compiled to two local variable assignments.
 Both ``x`` and ``y`` are accessed by a pointer to reference to ``fp``, such as ``[fp + z]``, where ``z`` is an integer that the compiler tracks based on the other local variables already used.
-The original assert statement is therefore equivalent to:

 Tuple elements are accessed with the tuple expression followed by brackets containing a zero-based index to the element.